 Do I need a spectator pass?

-Spectators are FREE!
+Yes.
+The Spectator fee is $10 if you register online before race day, and $15 on race day for everyone age 13 and over.
 We want your family, friends and loved ones to celebrate your accomplishment with you!
 (A signed waiver is required.)

 Can spectators enjoy the after party?